 International cities have long been ahead of the curve in terms of environmental initiatives and sustainability.
 European cities often lead the way, especially those found in Nordic countries.
 While cities such as Malmo, Sweden, and Reykjavik, Iceland, have adopted sincere green practices, in terms of livability and quality of life, Oslo, Norway, is tops.
 That’s why it’s the winner of the first GreenLux Award for most environmentally friendly international city.

 Why Oslo?
 It has a long history of environmental concern, long before other cities jumped on the eco bandwagon.
 The government spurs on the populace by promoting sustainability.
-The Oslo city council voted to replace heating oil in city buildings with renewable energy sources by 2012, which is ballsy considering how much energy the metropolis uses.
+The Oslo city council voted to replace heating oil in city buildings with renewable energy sources over a decade ago (and was accomplished in 2012), which is ballsy considering how much energy the metropolis uses.
 The government provides incentives for new buildings to promote energy efficiency.
-All buses running on fossil fuels will be converted to biofuels in 2011.
+All buses running on fossil fuels were converted to biofuels over a decade ago as well (achieved in 2011).
 The city is lowest of all European metropolises when it comes to CO2 emissions.
 Eighty five percent of school children walk, bike or use public transportation to school (the rail system is run on hydroelectric power).
 Ninety four percent of household waste is recycled.
 A majority of the population lives within a short distance of public green space, which they utilize in record numbers.
 All of this in a city that is one of the wealthiest in the world.

 See also: Green Rooms ; Green Luxury Hotels: Bardessono ; Hog Island Oyster ; ABC Kitchen: Greenest Fine Dining ; Cavallo Point